Skip to content

 • Portfolio-level risk registers linked to schedules and dependencies

-Many Microsoft Project Online customers also run SAP for finance, supply chain, and HR—making SAP integration a practical differentiator when selecting a successor platform.
+Many Microsoft Project Online customers also run SAP for finance, supply chain, and HR—making SAP integration a practical differentiator when selecting an online replacement platform.

-Cora PPM has a strategic partnership advantage in the SAP ecosystem.
-Organizations running SAP for finance, supply chain, and HR increasingly need PPM integration—not disconnected tools.
+Cora PPM has a strategic partnership advantage in the SAP ecosystem:

 • Real financial data integration with SAP for true project profitability